California Medical Board (MBC) License Defense

 - Criminal Convictions, involving Driving Under the Influence, drug possession or use, fraud, petty theft, and many others.

 - Gross Negligence or repeated acts of simple negligence

 - Failure to adequately supervise nurses or physician extenders

 The board is very concerned about the mental health and physical health of licensees.
 This is why medical boards investigate alcohol-related and drug-related cases including, substance abuse allegations and drug law violations.
 A simple DUI can lead to license discipline.

 The board also investigates if a doctor is accused of aiding or abetting someone without a license to illegally practice medicine.
 Finally, administrative actions like filing fraudulent insurance claims or incorrectly completing patient charts can lead to an investigation and possible disciplinary action.

-Once a complaint is filed by a patient, another doctor, or someone else who believes you have violated the terms of your license, or the board receives notification of an arrest or conviction, the complaint is reviewed by the Central Complaint Unit (CCU).
+Once an MBC accusation or complaint is filed by a patient, another doctor, or someone else who believes you have violated the terms of your license, or the board receives the notification of an arrest or conviction, the complaint is reviewed by the Central Complaint Unit (CCU).
 They will research the complaint, ensure that it is justified, and determine whether disciplinary action should be mandated.